Redefining Sex, Gender, and The Body Itself

 Just a single layer underneath this conception of sex/gender lies a deeper idea that while gender is a fluid, cultural, subjective element, sex isn’t like that.
 Sex is scientific.
 Sex is observable, predictable, determined.
 Sex is objective.
 While this notion casts itself as a progressive impulse of noting the variation and cultural definition of gender, what it is actually doing is protecting the presumed objectivity of sex.

-Her words disturbed me.
-Yes, absolutely, for my self and the queer community, but also because of the subject matter.
-Because it positions our specific (cisheteronormative) understanding of sex as not just accurate but in fact universal.
+Her words positioned our particular (cisheteronormative) understanding of sex as not just accurate but in fact universal.
 That in every moment of time, sex acts as a simplistic, scientific feature.
-Is this not a colonial impulse?
-The desire to not just know, but to enforce your particular understanding on each set of bones that come under your microscope reproduces not just queerphobia, but the fundamental arrangement of power within a settler-colonial society.
+It reveals the colonial desire to not just know, but to enforce your particular understanding on each set of bones that come under your microscope reproduces not just queerphobia, but the fundamental arrangement of power within a settler-colonial society.
 We argue sex is of the bones.
 But who might disagree?
 We may think that, from just a few bones, we can dictate and govern an individual’s body, and that this is just science.
 Would the bones disagree?

 By marginalizing sex to the objective, the scientific, we alienate it from our self.
 Because if all there is to the body is the matter of bones, tissues, and chromosomes, then it is outside our self.
 It frees archaeologists to prescribe their beliefs to the bones they study, but it binds us all to a particular body prescribed to us by a universalizing hegemonic order.
 It restricts all of us from speaking as the body our self, and transfers that power to the archaeologist, the doctor, the king.